matafokka/ExcelDarkThemeFix/README.md

 Fully compatible with Microsoft Office 2016, 2019 and 2021 (starting from build 14430.20306).

-[Reportedly](https://github.com/matafokka/ExcelDarkThemeFix/issues/4#issuecomment-747018702), doesn't fully work in 365 and requires installation using "hard way" instructions.
+[Reportedly](https://github.com/matafokka/ExcelDarkThemeFix/issues/4#issuecomment-747018702), doesn't fully work in 365, requires installation using "hard way" instructions and [has to be put in a localized "AddIns" folder](https://github.com/matafokka/ExcelDarkThemeFix/issues/8).

 If you can test it with Office versions other than listed above, please, fill out an issue and I'll update this list.